andredesousa/quarkus-aws-lambda/README.md

 ./gradlew quarkusBuild
 ```

-You can then execute your lambda with: `java -jar ./build/lambda-0.1.0-SNAPSHOT-runner.jar`.
+You can then execute your lambda with `java -jar ./build/lambda-0.1.0-SNAPSHOT-runner.jar` command.
-Note, you need to pass your credentials.
+Note that in production mode, the lambda uses AWS default credentials.

 Also, you can deploy this project to AWS using `./gradlew deploy` command.
+It requires `AWS SAM CLI` installed.

 ## Reference documentation